 Following are some still picture that defines the areas on concern from the Release to the Catch (Click to Enlarge Photos):

-If you refer again to the force measurement data and remove everything but the red and green (port and starboard) curves and note that the vertical axis is force and the horizontal axis is time you will see a force curve that is simply a momentum curve and the area under it represents energy.
+If you refer again to the force measurement data and remove everything but the red and green (port and starboard) curves and note that the vertical “y” axis is “force,” and the horizontal “x” axis is “time” you will see a force curve.
+That is simply is impulse curve (Force x Time) and the area under it represents energy in Joules.

-The purpose of this article is to engage in a meaningful discussion with athletes and coaches as to the impact that force measurement data can have on rowing efficiency, technique, rigging and equipment.
-Understanding that potential energy (Work = Force x Distance) stored during the drive and about to be released as Kinetic Energy = (1/2 Mass x Velocity Squared), as the rowers mass ~ (6 x the boat Mass) moves toward the next catch should be enough information along with the graphs of momentum, boat speed and velocity to postulate a theory that attempts to answer question 1 and 2 above.
+The purpose of this article is to engage in a meaningful discussion with athletes and coaches as to the impact that force measurement data can have on rowing efficiency, technique, rigging, and equipment.
+Understanding that potential energy (Work = Force x Distance) stored during the drive and about to be released as Kinetic Energy = (1/2 Mass x Velocity Squared), as the rowers mass.
+Where the boat’s mass is ~ (6 x the boat Mass) moves toward the next catch should be enough information along with the graphs of momentum, boat speed and velocity to postulate a theory that attempts to answer question 1 and 2 above.

 Key Areas of Focus On the Recovery:

 What causes a poor Release?

 The first place where energy can be lost is by having a poor Release.
 The Release is one of the hardest skills to master, but it is all important in allowing the sculler or rower to maintain maximum boat speed.
 Whatever, work that is done on the drive can be negatived by a poorly executed release.
 Furthermore, a poorly executed release can further slow the boat and be causing problems throughout the Recovery all the way to the next Catch.
 Following are some additional problems that can aggravate a proper Release: